 There is no clear and definitive cause of trigger finger.
 However, there are some clear circumstances that make trigger finger more common or at least increase your chances of getting trigger finger.
 These include the following:

-The “triad” of conditions: Often times different medical conditions are seen all together on the same patient.
-When it comes to trigger finger it often seen alongside dupuytren’s contracture, and carpal tunnel syndrome.
+Often times different medical conditions are seen all together on the same patient.
+When it comes to trigger finger, it often is seen alongside Dupuytren's contracture and carpal tunnel syndrome.
 Dupuytren Contracture is caused by the thickening of tissues in your palm, causing your fingers to unnaturally flex.
 Carpal tunnel is generally numbness, tingling, or weakness in your hand because of pressure on the median nerve in your wrist.
 All of these conditions are even more common in those with diabetes.

-People with rheumatoid arthritis: Rheumatoid arthritis is a chronic disease that causes inflammation in the joints.
+Rheumatoid arthritis is a chronic disease that causes inflammation in the joints.
 This can occur throughout your body including your fingers, wrists, ankles, and feet.
 There is a clear connection between rheumatoid arthritis and trigger finger as your chances increase greatly if you are susceptible to inflammation.
-If you have issues with arthritis in your fingers read here to look at different brace options.
+If you have issues with arthritis in your fingers read here to look at different thumb and finger brace options.

-Occupations with repeated gripping: If you have a job that involves repeated and prolonged gripping your chances of trigger finger will increase.
-Examples of this includes farmers, musicians, and industrial workers.
+If you have a job that involves repeated and prolonged gripping your chances of trigger finger will increase.
+Examples of this include farmers, musicians, and industrial workers.

 It’s also important to note that there is roughly a 4:1 ratio of women to men who have trigger finger.
 It becomes the most common in women ages 40 to 60 years old, although the reason for this is unknown.
 We will likely begin to see more and more cases of trigger thumb because of the increasing use of our fingers for technological devices, like texting on our mobile phones.